 The degree is made up of a series of modules, which will cover:

-Lancaster places a strong emphasis on providing opportunities to gain the skills, experience and support that will enable you to fulfil your career ambitions, which is why our students are so successful at gaining professional level work after they graduate.
-While many students on this programme will wish to become an architect, a degree in architecture will also provide a platform to move to related jobs in the field such as urban design, planning, conservation, property developing and other design areas.
+Lancaster University places a strong emphasis on providing opportunities to gain the skills, experience and support that will enable you to fulfil your career ambitions, which is why our students are so successful at gaining professional level work after they graduate.
+While many students on this programme will wish to become an Architect, a degree in Architecture will also provide a platform to start a career in related jobs in the field such as urban design, planning, conservation, property developing and other design areas.

-The BA (Hons) Architecture will be the first stage (Part I) of the three-stage process of professional qualification as an architect in the UK.
-We are also planning to introduce a Master of Architecture MArch programme, which would form the second stage (Part II).
-The University is seeking prescription of both courses by the Architects Registration Board (ARB) to be followed by validation by the Royal Institute of British Architects (RIBA).
+The BA (Hons) Architecture is intended to be the first stage (Part I) of the three-stage process of professional qualification as an Architect in the UK.
+We are introducing a Master of Architecture programme, which would form the second stage (Part II).
+The University is seeking prescription of both courses by the Architects Registration Board (ARB) and we expect this to be in place in 2020.
+This would be followed by validation by the Royal Institute of British Architects (RIBA).
 We anticipate that this will be confirmed after an RIBA validation visit during 2022/23, which will be the final year of study for our first cohort of undergraduate students.
 The third stage of the process of professional qualification is gaining professional experience.